Oscuro-Phoenix/mpet_manual/index.md

   - For each trode the avg. filling fraction (`ffrac`) is set to an initial guess.
 Following this, the volumetric reaction rate R_Vp for each control volume (Nvol) is set to zero as initial guess.
 Potential in the solid phase (`phi_bulk`) is set to reference voltage for anode and a voltage for cathode that comes from the config file.
 Another for loop over j the number of particles in each trode sets the initial concentration as constant (`cs0`) for each particle for type j in control volume i.
   - The potential applied to the cell is initialized based on the type of run (for example if it is a constant voltage run then it comes from `config['Vset']`.
 If it is not a single volume simulation (`SVsim`) , additional ghost points for discretization in concentration and potential in electrolyte (lyte) are needed and are accordingly set.
   - Finally, the concentration and potential at all other points in the lyte are initialized with an initial guess based on the config file.
 Additionally, the concentration of electrolyte that interacts with each particle is also set to an intial value `config["c0"]`.
-- `Run(self)` -  There is already a run function that came with the fact that `SimMPET` inherits `dae.daeSImulation` but this function is overloaded with this function that prints simulation progress, integrates the DAE system and keeps checking if an end conditions is reached to stop the simulation. which happens when any of the `self.m.endCondition.npyValues` are nonzero.
+- `Run(self)` -  There is already a run function that came with the fact that `SimMPET` inherits `dae.daeSImulation` (see [daeSimulation](https://daetools.sourceforge.io/docs/getting_started.html#simulation)) but this function is overloaded with this function that prints simulation progress, integrates the DAE system and keeps checking if an end conditions is reached to stop the simulation. which happens when any of the `self.m.endCondition.npyValues` are nonzero.

 # mod_cell.py